algowatchpenn/GerryFair/README.md

       -g GAMMA_UNFAIR, --gamma_unfair GAMMA_UNFAIR
                             approximate gamma disparity allowed in subgroups,
                             (Default = .01)
-      --plots PLOTS         Include this flag to determine what types of plots of error and unfairness are generated
+      --plots               Include this flag to determine whether plots of error and unfairness are generated, (Default = False)
-                            None = Show no plots
-                            Single = Show plots of one run Pareto = Show plots for various values of gamma --gamma_pareto GAMMA_PARETO
-                            If plots='Pareto', use this flag to specify which values of gamma are used in Pareto curve (Default = 0.1,0.2)

 ```
 An example of this usage is: